Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 ![eigenlayer-operators.png](./eigenlayer-operators.png)

+**Free-market governance**.
 As we will cover more later on, different operators will servce different risk appetites.
 In a sense, operators act like different vaults that are exposed to different levels of risks.
 For example, Operator A may serve AVSs that are prone to more slashing, resulting in higher rewards APR but higher chance of slashing (loss).
 In contrast, Operator B may serve AVSs that are more stable and less risky.
 These AVSs will tend to be less sophisticated and to run simpler tasks, resulting in smaller rewards APR and lower chance of slashing.

 Practically speaking, let's say Operator A delegates its restaked tokens to a bridge.
 Operator B delegates its restaked tokens to a decentralized system that calculates the sum of a two different numbers.
 It becomes pretty obvious that the chances of slashing is higher on the former case, and lower on the latter.
 The same goes for the rewards; Operator A would yield more rewards for its restakers, and B much less for its restakers.

 For this reason, there remains a problem of finding an appropriate level of risk exposure to different AVS categories, because there are many operators, and EigenLayer does not offer a specific interface for comparing risks across different operators and AVSs.
 If you are interested in this problem, you might want to look into what [YieldNest](https://docs.yieldnest.finance/introduction/why-yieldnest) is doing: optimizing yield for the users by providing offers users controlled, liquid, and risk-adjusted exposure to curated AVS categories.

+#### No native fungible token on EigenLayer

+Additionally, EigenLayer does not mint a token representing the restaking position upon restaking (e.g., rstETH).
+This should be pretty clear if you have been following.
+The reason is that the risk exposure across different operators is different, so there can never be the 'same' restaked ETH.

+However, it is possible to get a liquid restaking token on other liquid staking platforms like Ether.fi, where Ether.fi itself will be an operator on EigenLayer, managing a set of AVSs.
+On [Ether.fi, the restaking position delegated to its operator is represented as eETH](https://etherfi.gitbook.io/etherfi/getting-started/faq).
+This is possible because there is only one type of risk exposure based on what AVSs Ether.fi operates.
+Holding this token will earn you staking AND restaking APR, as well as points across different DApps like EigenLayer.

 #### Eigen token